PanosTriantafillopoulos/ISU-Journal-Work-Log/README.md

 d.
 Technology used: What are you using to make the project?

-ANS: This game will utilize Pygame + python
+ANS: This game will utilize Pygame + python.
+I will additionally be utilizing sprites to create my character models and items/inventory system.